miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 We are serving as Data Analysts for the CodeUp staff.
 We have been tasked by a staff member by email to answer several questions they need to speak on at an upcoming board meeting.

 Email:
-* "I have some questions for you that I need to be answered before the board meeting Thursday afternoon.
+*"I have some questions for you that I need to be answered before the board meeting Thursday afternoon.
 I need to be able to speak to the following questions.
 I also need a single slide that I can incorporate into my existing presentation (Google Slides) that summarizes the most important points.
-My questions are listed below; however, if you discover anything else important that I didn’t think to ask, please include that as well.
+My questions are listed below; however, if you discover anything else important that I didn’t think to ask, please include that as well.*

-1. Which lesson appears to attract the most traffic consistently across cohorts (per program)?
+*1. Which lesson appears to attract the most traffic consistently across cohorts (per program)?*
-2. Is there a cohort that referred to a lesson significantly more than other cohorts seemed to gloss over?
+*2. Is there a cohort that referred to a lesson significantly more than other cohorts seemed to gloss over?*
 3. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?
 4. Is there any suspicious activity, such as users/machines/etc accessing the curriculum who shouldn’t be?
 Does it appear that any web-scraping is happening?
 Are there any suspicious IP addresses?
 5. At some point in 2019, the ability for students and alumni to access both curriculums (web dev to ds, ds to web dev) should have been shut off.
 Do you see any evidence of that happening?
 Did it happen before?